dubsalot/vscode-container-demo/README.md

 # Developer Environment
 This project was created with a Linux container that contains all the tools you need as a developer for this app.
 The [VS Code Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension is what enables this method of development.

-The goal is: Anyone with vscode and a docker host can open this code base and immediately start contributing without the hassle of installing tons of dependencies.
+Anyone with vscode and a docker host can open this code base and immediately start contributing without the hassle of installing tons of dependencies.

 Initial development was done on a Windows PC in a Linux container, but can also be done on a Mac or Linux PC.